Trump blasts 'sneaky Dianne Feinstein' for releasing Fusion GPS transcript

 The release provoked controversy on Capitol Hill, with a spokesman for committee Chairman Chuck Grassley, R-Iowa, slamming Feinstein’s move as “confounding.”
 Spokesman Taylor Foy said she made the decision without consulting the chairman and warned the move jeopardized other highly sought witness testimony.

-Feinstein, who faces reelection this year, said she released the transcript because, "The American people deserve the opportunity to see what he said and judge for themselves."
+Feinstein, who faces re-election this year, said she released the transcript because "the American people deserve the opportunity to see what he said and judge for themselves."

 Moments after Trump slammed Feinstein, he returned to bashing the ongoing Russia investigation.